diazromans/diazromans/README.md

 - 👋 Hi, I’m @diazromans
 - 👀 I’m interested in God, sports and cars
-- 🌱 I’m currently learning full stack develpment
+- 🌱 I’m currently learning how to become a cybersecurity analyst
 - 💞️ I’m looking to collaborate on doing a project for my church
 - 📫 How to reach me